katerina-tziala/fullstackopen2019/part1/README.md

 <h2>Exercises of Part 1</h2>

 This directory contains the series of exercises for *Part 1*.
 In this part three applications were developed:

-**1. courseinfo:** The *Courseinfo App* that displays information for a course.
+* **courseinfo:** The *Courseinfo App* that displays information for a course.

-**2. unicafe:** The *Unicafe App* collects is a web application for collecting customer feedback.
+* **unicafe:** The *Unicafe App* collects is a web application for collecting customer feedback.
 There are only three options for feedback: good, neutral, and bad.

-**3. anecdotes:** The *Anecdotes App* displays anecdotes from the world of software engineering, where users can display random anecdotes and vote the displayed ones.
+* **anecdotes:** The *Anecdotes App* displays anecdotes from the world of software engineering, where users can display random anecdotes and vote the displayed ones.

 <h3>Running the Apps</h3>